drmcbride12/tictactoepython/README.md

-Tic tac toe in python
+Tic Tac Toe in Python

 ## Features

-- Colorful display: The game board is beautifully presented using different colors for player moves.
+- Colorful Display: The game board is beautifully presented using different colors for player moves.
 Your moves are highlighted in red, while the AI's moves are displayed in blue.
 It adds a vibrant touch to the traditional Tic Tac Toe experience!

-- 1-5 level system: The ai starts off as easy and goes to impossible. if you lose any levels then the ai gets an advantage by being able to move first.
+- Easy to Expert Level System: The ai starts off as easy and goes to impossible. if you lose any levels then the ai gets an advantage by being able to move first.

 ## How to Play